 - having an outside light permanently on,

-- having a PIR (Passive Infra Red) sensor to illuminate it when someone goes near enough to operate the bell push.
+- having a PIR (Passive Infra Red) sensor to illuminate a nearby light when someone goes near enough to operate the bell push.

 I also prefer the sound of the existing electromechanical door chime so I need the old bell push to operate it.